onnx/onnx/docs/Operators.md

       <dt>kernel_shape</dt>
       <dd>The shape of the convolution kernel.</dd>
       <dt>pads</dt>
-      <dd>Padding along each axis, can take any value greater than or equal to 0.The number represent the added pixels in the lower and upper part of thecorresponding  axis.</dd>
+      <dd>Padding along each axis, can take any value greater than or equal to 0.
+Represents the number of pixels added to the lower and upper part of the corresponding axis.
+All added pixels will be 0.</dd>
       <dt>strides</dt>
       <dd>stride along each axis.</dd>
     </dl>